LdesignMedia/moodle-block_mfavatar/README.md

 ## Moodle MFavatar Snapshot/Webcam tool for user profile picture

-In brief, the MoodleFreak Plugin Avatar gives the user the possibility to take a snapshot with a live webcam.
+In brief, the Mfreak Plugin Avatar gives the user the possibility to take a snapshot with a live webcam.
 The user can then upload the picture and modify his profile picture at any time.
 Besides this, there is also the facility to customize texts within the plugin.

 ## Author